 There is also gender inequality in poverty (cf. Ichwara et al. 2023; Ngugi et al., 2023).
-Monetary or multidimensional poverty rates are higher among women than among men.
-(2020a: 49) notes that 'Thirty-eight percent of adult men are neither multidimensionally nor food poor compared to 30 percent of women.'
-Poverty rates for femaleheaded households are also higher than those for male-headed households.
+KNBS (2020a: 49) notes that 'Thirty-eight percent of adult men are neither multidimensionally nor food poor compared to 30 percent of women.'
+Poverty rates for female-headed households are higher than those for male-headed households.
 The rate for female-headed households declined from 39% to 33% between 2005/06 and 2015/16, compared to a reduction from 30% to 26% for male-headed households (Ichwara et al. 2023).
-The rates in 2021 were again at the levels observed in 2005/06 (KHBS, 2023b: Table 5.1).
-Analysis by Ichwara et al. (2023) shows that female-headed households are more likely to be poor than male-headed households, but that the gender differences in households' probability of being poor diminished somewhat between 2005/06 and 2015/16, whereby literacy level and secondary and university education were major factors in explaining the narrowing of the gender gap in the poverty incidence.
-35 In a similar fashion, KNBS (2020a: Annex 34 and Annex 35) indicate that children under 18 tend to have a lower probability of being poor if the mother has completed secondary or higher education.
+The rates in 2021 were again at the levels observed in 2005/06 (KNBS, 2023b: Table 5.1).
+Analysis by Ichwara et al. (2023) shows that female-headed households are more likely to be poor than male-headed households, but that the gender differences in households' probability of being poor diminished somewhat between 2005/06 and 2015/16, whereby literacy level and secondary and university education were major factors in explaining the narrowing of the gender gap in the poverty incidence.40 In a similar fashion, KNBS (2020a: Annex 34 and Annex 35) indicate that children under 18 tend to have a lower probability of being poor if the mother has completed secondary or higher education.
 Access of women to those levels of education could then help to diminish gender inequality in poverty.